marcelovicentegc/marcelovicentegc/README.md

 I'm used to build end-to-end systems, from agentic systems to complex backend services, infrastructure and good looking front-ends.
 Visit my website at [**celo.chat**](https://celo.chat) to learn more about my skills and projects.

-When I'm not writing code or managing my own infrastructure, you'll find me immersing myself in sports or spending quality time with friends.
+When I'm not writing code or managing my own infrastructure - [**where I offer some services**](https://url4irl.com) -, you'll find me immersing myself in sports or spending quality time with friends.